buildhappy/cpp/README.md

 # cpp
-the examples and exercies of the boo: c++ primer 5th
+the examples and exercies of the book: c++ primer 5th